HAMILTON: THE EXHIBITION FAQ

 Will I see Lin-Manuel Miranda there?

-The exhibition features an audio tour narrated by Mr. Miranda.
+The Exhibition features an audio tour narrated in part by Mr. Miranda.

-Do I have to see the musical to understand or enjoy the exhibit?
+Do I have to see the musical to understand or enjoy the Exhibition?

 Is there a coat check?

 Yes, there is a coat check available for strollers, bags, and coats.
-Please note that food and purses cannot be checked.
+Please note that food, weapons, and purses cannot be checked.
 Hamilton: The Exhibition is not responsible for lost or stolen items.

 Are there items not permitted inside the galleries?